Ramkumar47/CatppuccinThemes/README.md

 # CatppuccinThemes

-My configuration files involving the famous Catppuccin Themes
+This repository contains my configuration files for the famous Catppuccin themes that are applied to certain applications that I use.

+My blog related to this themes can be found at